COLON HYDROTHERAPY – COLONICS

 NO. This is probably the most frequently asked question.
 We wouldn’t say it feels lovely though.
 The closest description would be that it feels rather like diarrhea or having a bowel movement, because you are!
 The speculum is inserted about an inch, and as long as the client can relax, no part of this process should be painful.
 There may be some cramping; that is typically prior to a client releasing a large amount of fecal matter and mucous.
-Diana always tell people “better in the tube than in you”
+Diana always tells people “better in the tube than in you!”

 Is It Safe?

 YES.
 Everything that comes into contact with the client is disposable – the pads they lay on, the shorts they wear (for privacy) and the speculum that allows the filtered water to travel in and the waste to travel out.
 Our therapist is I-ACT (International Association for Colon Hydrotherapy) trained and registered and meets the highest professional and ethical standards.
 You are in very safe hands.

 What about my electrolytes?
 And doesn’t it take away the good bacteria in my system?

 We space the sessions out depending on a client’s needs and availability to ensure that their system has a chance to re-balance.
 Your safety and well-being are our primary concern.

 The first session is booked for 90 minutes so that the client has time to complete their initial paperwork and we have time to review it and the procedure with them and answer any questions they might have.
 Subsequent sessions are booked for 60 minutes unless advised otherwise.
 For example, some clients who have specific issues/physical impairments may require 90 minutes to be booked.